solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 But getting here wasn't instant.
 At first, I felt like an idiot when nothing worked.
 After my initial attempts, I caught myself thinking "I can code faster by hand than fixing the AI's mistakes."
 It took about two weeks to break even with manual coding, and another few weeks before the new approach truly clicked.

-Prompting is a skill just like coding.
-And like any new skill, you have to accept a small ego hit to make progress.
+Prompting is a skill just like any other.
+You have to accept a small ego hit and feel dumb for a bit to make progress.
 The hardest part is getting started.
 You don't yet know how to talk to the agent.
 Your prompts will fail.
 You'll redo things.
 A lot.
 But with each mistake, you learn what works and what doesn't.

 **The point comes eventually when you realize you've done a day's worth of work in minutes without the AI making a single mistake.** After that, there's no going back.